 Not until late that evening while traveling back home to Malkangiri from Sunabeda, did it dawn on me that four years earlier, exactly to that day, I had lost my earthly father.

 September 30, 1986 was a day of sorrow, robbing me of the joy of being a son to a father, as I had lost my wonderful earthly father, Dr. R.A.C.
 Paul.

 September 30, 1990 was a day of joy, a joy that no man can take away from me, as I had gained the Wonderful heavenly Father, the Great I AM.

-Today, marks twenty years since that life changing day and I can confidently state that My God is indeed the Father to the fatherless.
+Today, many years later since that life changing day, I can confidently state that My God is indeed the Father to the fatherless.

 He [Jesus] had turned my day of sorrows into a day of joy (literally).

 13 Then shall the virgin rejoice in the dance, both young men and old together: for I will turn their mourning into joy, and will comfort them, and make them rejoice from their sorrow.

 John 16:20,22 (KJV)